carpentries-incubator/gap-lesson/episodes/05-small-groups.md

 ~~~
 {: .output}

-> ## Does the Small Groups Library contain another group with this property? {.challenge}
+> ## Does the Small Groups Library contain another group with this property?
 >
 > * What can you say about the order of the groups with this property?
 >